The Tyler Durden effect

 As such, it’s time that we transform the way that we think about marketing.

 “Everything’s a copy of a copy of a copy”

-Somewhere along the lines, the marketing world seems to have lost its spark and that sense of originality has been sadly lost.
-Think about that Banksy poster from 2013; the days of advertising as we know it have been numbered since then.
+Somewhere along the lines, the marketing world seems to have lost its spark and that sense of originality has sadly fallen by the wayside.
+Think about that Banksy poster from 2013; the days of advertising as we know it were numbered since then.
 The thing is this needn’t be terrifying; it’s a good thing.
 It’s forced businesses to think more carefully about their advertising from an audiences’ perspective.

 How do we break the cycle of bad advertising?

 “Maybe we have to break everything to make something better out of ourselves.”